Can I Have A Positive Ovulation Test But Not Ovulate?

 Ovulation prediction kits are available at drugstores and grocery stores without a prescription.
 They are easier to use and often more accurate than the basal body temperature method.
 Ovulation tests predict ovulation 24 to 36 hours in advance.
 This forewarning helps you increase your chance of getting pregnant the very first month you use them.

 Ovulation prediction kits are not foolproof.
 They can give you false positive results.
-A false positive means you might not ovulate even though the ovulation prediction kit tells you that ovulation is around the corner.
+A false positive means you may not ovulate, even though the ovulation prediction kit tells you that ovulation is around the corner.

 A false positive ovulation test result is one where you get a positive result when you are not about to ovulate.
 Multiple positive ovulation tests in a row are not considered a false positive result.
 It indicates that your LH surge is strong and lasts longer than average.
 You should ovulate within 24 to 36 hours of the first positive result that you received.